 By Alex Kallimanis: Berlin is a fascinating city packed with history, culture and a raucous night life.
 It’s also really large and if you only have one free day to explore you’re going to want to maximize it.
 Bell recently visited Berlin for a conference and was short on time to sightsee.
 We’ve both visited Berlin on previous occasions, where we’ve had additional time to explore the city and compile this list for how to spend one day in Berlin.
 Of course more time is better, but since many visit Berlin for work, some are short on free time.

-1) Don’t Spend too Much Time at Checkpoint Charlie
+1) Don’t Spend too Much Time at Checkpoint Charlie, or Skip It

-Some might say this is a must visit attraction with one day in Berlin because of its historical significance in being the main checkpoint between former East and West Berlin, but not necessarily.
+Some might say Checkpoint Charlie is a must visit attraction with one day in Berlin.
+It was the main checkpoint between former East and West Berlin, but it is a tacky tourist attraction now.
 During our last visit to Berlin, I spent time with Charlie Kedmenec of MyDestination Berlin and he told me “Checkpoint Charlie is probably my least favorite attraction in Berlin,” that says a lot because he knows Berlin well and his name is even Charlie.
 His issue with Checkpoint Charlie is that it is massively overrun with tourist buses, it’s tacky and there’s better alternatives to experiencing Berlin’s dark history in terms of Nazi rule and the Cold War aftermath.

 2) Visit the Topography of Terror – One Hour